 Kittens born to community cats are often riddled with parasites like worms and fleas, both of which can kill young kittens easily.
 They get upper respiratory infections that often lead to horrible eye infections and high fevers.
 Eye infections can lead to ruptures and blindness.
 Half of the kittens born in community cat colonies die.
 Even with intervention from rescues.

 This HUGE problem was started partly because of the evolution of the domestic cat, but it continues because of people’s irresponsibility.
 Feral cats have lived around human communities for thousands of years.
-They domesticated themselves.
+They domesticated themselves this way.

 It is only recently that these felines showed typical domestication signs, such as varying colors and patterns.
 It is even more recently that cats became indoor-only pets as cat litter was invented in 1947.